Faster Algorithms for Growing Prioritized Disks and Rectangles: Growing cubes

-Once we have the data structure for elimination queries, we can apply the bucketing technique from Section~\ref{sec:bucketting}.
-This time we will use varying bucket sizes as points are processed.
-More precisely, we construct a balanced binary tree $T$ whose leaves represent the squares $D_1,\dots,D_n$, from left to right.
-As usual, a node $\nu \in T$ represents the subset that consists of the leaves in the subtree that is rooted in $\nu$.
+As in Section~\ref{sec:bucketing}, we now apply Lemma~\ref{lem:cube2} together with the bucketing technique.
+This time, however, the bucketing is done in a slightly different way: we construct a perfect binary tree $T$ whose leaves represent the squares $D_1, \dots, D_n$, in that order.
+A node $\nu \in T$ represents the subset $B_\nu$ of disks that consists of the leaves in the subtree rooted in $\nu$.

-As soon as the elimination times of all the disks associated with a node of $T$ have been determined, we compute the elimination query structure from Lemma~\ref{lem:cube2}.
-Thus, after we have determined $t_j$ for all $j<i$, we can find $t_i$ in $O(\log^4 n)$ time by querying the data structures recorded at $O(\log n)$ nodes of $T$ (at most one node per level in the tree will be queried).
-The running time is bounded by the time needed to preprocess the points for elimination queries ($O(n\log^3n)$ per level).
-So overall, this algorithm runs in $O(n \log^4 n)$ time.
-In higher dimensions, this bound increases by a factor $O(\log n)$ per dimension, as we need one more level in the range tree.
+As soon as the elimination times of all the disks $B_\nu$ associated with a node $\nu$ of $T$ have been determined, we compute the elimination query structure from Lemma~\ref{lem:cube2} for $B_\nu$.
+Thus, when processing a disk $D_i$, the disks $D_j$, $j < i$, can be partitioned into $O(\log n)$ buckets for which elimination query structures have been constructed (at most one node per level in the tree), see Figure~\ref{fig:datastructures}(right).
+Hence, we can find $t_i$ in $O(\log^4 n)$ time by querying all these structures.
+Since each disk apperas in $O(\log n)$ structures, the total preprocessing time is $O(n \log^4 n)$ and the total space requirement is $O(n \log^3 n)$.
+In higher dimensions, these bounds increase by a factor $O(\log n)$ per dimension, as we need one more level in the range tree.
+The following theorem summarizes our result.